 Conveniently located just 14 miles from the Southern gate of Yosemite National Park and just 56 miles north of Fresno – Bass Lake is truly a unique resort-style retreat.
 Bass lake is considered a warm water lake with water temperatures reaching near 80 degrees during the summer months, thus attracting thousands each year for swimming, fishing, and water-skiing.

 Boyden Cavern makes an interesting stop while visiting Kings Canyon.
 Tours are available April through November depending on weather conditions.
 The tour lasts about 45 minutes and takes visitors nearly a quarter of a mile beneath Kings Gates mountain.
 Boyden Cavern tours are operated by a park vendor and are not included in the admission fee for Kings Canyon National Park.
 Boyden Cavern is currently closed for 2016 season due to fire damage to the entrance bridge.

 Hillcrest Farm and Railroad

 Hillcrest Farm is a stop along the Fresno Blossom Trail.
-Hillcrest is unique in that a train layout with steam locomotives that pull guest around on a 15-minutee tour of the farm.
+Hillcrest is unique in that a train layout with steam locomotives that pull guest around on a 15-minute tour of the farm.
 What started out as a Christmas Tree Farm has turned into a fun family-friendly attraction.
 Hillcrest Farm and Railroad is open seasonally on weekends.
-Events include a rail festival, Pumpkin Patch, and Christmas with Steam Trains.
+Events include a rail Festival, Pumpkin Patch, and Christmas with Steam Trains.
 Address: 6943 S Reed Ave, Reedley, CA 93654, Phone (559) 638-2762 website Hillcrest Farm

 Shaver Lake Fresno County